 Evidence should be stored electronically when possible (photos of receipts, scan copies of paper reports etc).
 Saving evidence electronically makes it easier for you to find and share it with the auditor.
-It also means the information can be shared prior to their arrival on farm which allows them to focus on key areas on farm during the audit.
+It also means the information can be shared prior to their arrival on the orchard or vineyard which allows them to focus on key areas during the audit.

-EVIDENCE TYPES EXAMPLES Receipts Purchases of trees for riparian/erosion planting Monitoring services provided by third parties or consultants Photos Before and after photos of works (e.g., photos of buffer strips or fencing along water ways) Results of any testing undertaken Soil tests Water quality monitoring Reports Irrigation system performance assessment reports Third party written advice and assessments of efficacy for management actions Fertiliser equipment calibrations and proof of placement Monitoring records Soil moisture monitoring Fertiliser application dates and amounts Maintenance logs Staff protocols Documented procedures(e.g. how staff are required to undertake a task) Works/actions completed map Visual summary of achievements over time since Plan was first made(e.g. updated farm maps)
+EVIDENCE TYPES EXAMPLES Receipts Purchases of trees for riparian/erosion planting Monitoring services provided by third parties or consultants Photos Before and after photos of works (e.g., photos of buffer strips) Results of any testing undertaken Soil tests Water quality monitoring Reports Irrigation system performance assessment reports Third party written advice and assessments of efficacy for management actions Fertiliser equipment calibrations and proof of placement Monitoring records Soil moisture monitoring Fertiliser application dates and amounts Maintenance logs Staff protocols Documented procedures (e.g. how staff are required to undertake a task) Works/actions completed map Visual summary of achievements over time since Plan was first made (e.g. updated orchard or vineyard maps)